tysonmatanich/netlify-plugin-inline-env/README.md

 **Runtime**

-This is when your function code is evaluated when a request was received.
+This is when your Function code is evaluated when a request was received.
 The following environment variables would be available at runtime:

 - Environment Variables you set at Netlify UI